Notice of Pre-AIA or AIA Status

 Double Patenting

-Claims 1-4, 6-7, 9-11 and 21-23 are rejected on the ground of nonstatutory double patenting as being unpatentable over claims 1-18 of U.S. Patent No. 11,512,379 (hereinafter ‘379) in view of Garcia, et al “Phase and microstructure evolution in plasma sprayed Yb2Si2O7 coatings” (hereinafter Garcia article) and Hayase, et al “Residual Stress Change in Thermal Barrier Coating Due to Thermal Exposure Evaluated by Curvature Method” (hereinafter Hayase article).
+The rejection of claims 1-4, 6-7, 9-11 and 21-23 on the ground of nonstatutory double patenting as being unpatentable over claims 1-18 of U.S. Patent No. 11,512,379 (hereinafter ‘379) in view of Garcia, et al “Phase and microstructure evolution in plasma sprayed Yb2Si2O7 coatings” (hereinafter Garcia article) and Hayase, et al “Residual Stress Change in Thermal Barrier Coating Due to Thermal Exposure Evaluated by Curvature Method” (hereinafter Hayase article) is withdrawn due to the further requirements of the conditions in claim 1 that are not fully described in the claims of ‘379.

 Response to Arguments